-The members have expressed a strong interest in supporting the ILF objectives of expanding the leadership talent in South Australia, increasing the number of head offices here, and in turn growing the wealth-creating capacity of the SA economy.
+Members have expressed a strong interest in supporting the ILF objectives of expanding the leadership talent in South Australia, increasing the number of head offices here, growing employment and wealth generation here and in turn strengthening the SA economy.

 The ILFSN also operates a mentoring program from time to time, with support from Deloitte.

 The Industry Leaders Fund believes the Network is an important value-add for scholars.
 Many high achieving applicants indicate potential membership of the Network was a prime motivation for their application.